GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 By leveraging oxd in your web applications, you can securely delegate user enrollment and sign-in (using OpenID Connect), and coarse-grain authorization policy enforcement (using UMA) to your Gluu Server.

-!!!
-Note
-    If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

 The oxd software package includes two components:

 ### oxd-server